Naman-ntc/FastCode/README.md

 For installations, we recommend using python version 3.8 or higher, CUDA version between 11.0 and 11.8 and GPUs with capability 7.0 or higher.
 To install, you can simply run `./setup.sh` which will install all the dependencies.

 ## FineTuning
-We support [starcoder](https://huggingface.co/bigcode/starcoder) and [codegen2.5](https://huggingface.co/Salesforce/codegen25-7b-mono) family of models currently.
-We have implemented efficient attention implementations like flash-attention and memory-efficient-attention that provides over **3x** speed up for larger models and over **2x** speed up for smaller models.

-`finetune/scripts` contains scripts for fine-tuning models on the code generation tasks for different models and different GPUs.
-We have optimized the training arguments for optimized performance for `V100`, `A6000`, and `A100` GPUs. [finetune/README.md](finetune/README.md) also contains training performance benchmarked across the different GPUs.
+FastCode supports [starcoder](https://huggingface.co/bigcode/starcoder) and [codegen2.5](https://huggingface.co/Salesforce/codegen25-7b-mono) family of models currently.
+FastCode finetuning is optimized using efficient attention implementations like flash-attention and memory-efficient-attention.
+FastCode provides over **3x** speed up for larger models and over **2x** speed up for smaller models. [finetune/README.md](finetune/README.md) contains more details about the training arguments and the performance benchmarks for different models and different GPUs. `finetune/scripts` contains some example scripts for fine-tuning models on the code generation tasks for different models and different GPUs.

 ## Inference
-Performing inference for code generation datasets is challenging since computing `pass@k` metric requires multiple samples per example (`n_samples`).
+Evaluating code generation models is compute intensive since model is evaluated over multiple generations.
+Specifically, `pass@k` metric requires multiple samples per example (`n_samples`) and can be as large as 200.
 For example, performing inference over the entire humaneval dataset (164 problems) (with `n_samples` = 20) takes about 25 minutes on 8 A100 (40 GB) GPUs.
+Therefore, we need extremely fast inference support to iterate on results quickly.

-We use [`vllm`](https://vllm.readthedocs.io/en/latest/index.html) for blazing fast inference in this repository!
-We have provided example inference script for `starcoder` and `santacoder` models in `inference` folder.
-We are able to speed up the inference by **3 times** using `vllm` for smaller sequence lengths (1024) and over **15 times** for longer sequence lengths (2048).
+FastCode uses [`vllm`](https://vllm.readthedocs.io/en/latest/index.html) for blazing fast inference in this repository!
+This speeds up the inference by **3 times** for smaller sequence lengths (1024 used for humaneval) and over **30 times** for longer sequence lengths (2048 used for apps).
 The `inference/scripts` folder depicts examples for performing inference on humaneval dataset for `starcoder` and `santacoder` models.

 ## Evaluation
-We use `bigcode-evaluation-harness` for performing our evaluation.
-The inference step above generates the data in the appropirate format as expected by the harness.
+FastCode uses [`bigcode-evaluation-harness`](https://github.com/bigcode-project/bigcode-evaluation-harness) to perform evaluation over the generated samples.
+The inference step above generates the data in the appropriate format as expected by the harness.
 To perform evaluation on the humaneval dataset follow the script below

 ```
 cd evaluation/bigcode-evaluation-harness